Praptomark/String_Generator_2.0/readme.md

 `pip install -r requirements.txt`

-Now you can generate any type of char book using.
+Now you can generate any type of chararecter book.

 ---